lgsvl/gym-lgsvl/README.md

 ./random_agent.py
 ```

 After a few seconds the `SanFrancisco` scene should load and spawn the ego vehicle along with some NPC vehicles.
-The ego vahicle will drive randomly.
+The ego vehicle will drive randomly.

 `gym_lgsvl` can be used with RL libraries that support openai gym environments.
 Below is an example of training using the A2C implementation from [baselines](https://github.com/openai/baselines):
 ```